gitter-badger/Granular.jl/README.md

     import SeaIce

-This will import all functions and data types in `SeaIce` namespace.
-You can run the package tests, which are contained in the [test/ directory](test/) with the following command:
+This will import all functions and data types in the `SeaIce` namespace.
+You can run the package tests, which are contained in the [test/ directory](test/), with the following command:

     Pkg.test("SeaIce")